photoprism/photoprism-docs/docs/developer-guide/index.md

 identified:

 - you are welcome to ask in our [Community Chat](https://gitter.im/browseyourlife/community)
-- and post your question in [GitHub Discussions](https://github.com/photoprism/photoprism/discussions)
+- or post your question in [GitHub Discussions](https://github.com/photoprism/photoprism/discussions)

 !!! example ""
     **Never report a bug unless you are sure you found a new problem that must be fixed directly in [our source code](https://github.com/photoprism/photoprism):**